 Testing enterprising potential

-An enterprising tendency is defined as the tendency to start up and manage projects - highly enterprising people do this more often and are more innovative in their approach.
-Enterprise may be expressed by starting your own business, operating as an intrapreneur within an organisation or setting up community ventures.
+An enterprising tendency is defined as the tendency to start up and manage projects - highly enterprising people do this more often and are more innovative and growth-oriented in their approach.
+Enterprise may be expressed by starting your own business, operating as an intrapreneur within an organisation or by setting up community setting up community initiatives, either as a social entrepreneur or a voluntrapreneur.
 This self assessment test should take you about ten minutes to complete and will give you an idea of your enterprising potential.
 Your ability to express your enterprising potential may depend on the changing constraints and contexts in your life and career.
 Your enterprising tendency may also change in response to challenges you face at different key phases of your life and career development.
 There is much academic debate about the most important characteristics of enterprising people.
 This test suggests an emphasis on the following key characteristics:

 Motivation